titaniumbones/uto-overview/CONDUCT.md

 Organizers will be happy to help participants contact local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your participation!

-This document is based on a similar code from [Civic Tech Toronto](http://civictech.ca/about-us/), itself derived from the [Recurse Center’s Social Rules](https://www.recurse.com/manual#sec-environment), and the [anti-harassment policy from the Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+This document is based on a similar codes from [EDGI](https://github.com/edgi-govdata-archiving/overview/blob/master/CONDUCT.md) and  [Civic Tech Toronto](http://civictech.ca/about-us/), themselves derived from the [Recurse Center’s Social Rules](https://www.recurse.com/manual#sec-environment), and the [anti-harassment policy from the Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).